 Significant alignment among commenters supports these views.
 Numerous commenters agreed that the Commission should resolve the issues that have rendered 5600-5650 MHz unusable, including proposed rule changes affecting the DFS bands (U-NII-2A and U-NII-2C) as well as U-NII-3, since it has been U-NII-3 certificated devices (operated illegally in U-NII-2C) that have been the source of much of the TDWR interference.
-The issues affecting U-NII-2C are well-understood, and as will be discussed below, there is substantial agreement that the Commission has proposed a comprehensive plan to correct root causes of the interference cases.
+The issues affecting U-NII-2C are well-understood and, as will be discussed below, there is substantial agreement that the Commission has proposed an acceptable and comprehensive plan to correct root causes of the interference cases.
 In addition to immediately improving the DFS rules and protecting TDWRs, the Commission could adopt a number of rules for which there was no opposition and broad endorsement by industry commenters.
 These rules, for example, include expanding the U-NII rules to 5825-5850 MHz, an idea that received unanimous endorsement.

-Comments also revealed substantial agreement that issues involving U-NII-1 operations form a logical group, as there are specific concerns with mobile satellite feeder links to be resolved.
-Similarly, there are a group of issues that must be addressed before allowing U-NII operations in the U-NII-4 band that are unique to that band, foremost among them sharing with Dedicated Short Range Communications devices that have been developed under the 802.11p standard.
-And finally, commenters noted that the issues in the U-NII-2B band, which raise novel sharing questions, represent a logical grouping.
-IEEE 802 urges the Commission to heed the commenters’ recommendations and proceed to final decisions as the record for various issues becomes ripe.
-Such an approach will maximize benefits to users by allowing for improved use of the band and better enable 802.11ac technology to address the many demands being placed upon it.
+Comments also revealed substantial agreement that issues involving U-NII-1 operations form a second logical group as there are specific concerns with mobile satellite feeder links to be resolved.
+Similarly, there are several issues that must be addressed before allowing U-NII operations in the U-NII-4 band, issues that are unique to that band and which form a third logical group.
+Foremost among these issues is sharing with Dedicated Short Range Communications devices that have been developed under the IEEE 802.11p standard.
+Finally, commenters noted that the issues in the U-NII-2B band, which also raise novel sharing questions, represent a fourth logical grouping.
+IEEE 802 urges the Commission to heed the commenters’ recommendations and expeditiously proceed to final decisions as the various issues on record get resolved.
+Such an approach will maximize benefits to users by allowing for improved use of the 5 GHz band and better enable IEEE 802.11ac technology to address the many demands thereof.

-Moreover, given the well-developed record for some of these issues, the Commission could begin issuing decisions late this calendar year, or soon thereafter.
-Commenters, citing the rising demand for 802.11ac technologies, strongly urged prompt action.
+Moreover, given the well-developed record on some of these issues, the Commission could begin issuing decisions late this calendar year, or soon thereafter.
+Commenters, citing the rising demand for IEEE 802.11ac technologies, strongly urged prompt action.
 TIA, for example, stated that NTIA has set for itself a public schedule of when it would produce the studies, and urged the Commission to similarly set out milestones for its work.
 The more certainty the Commission could provide on timing for its decisions, the better prepared industry will be to respond.

 IV.
 Record reveals the importance of contiguous spectrum and harmonization of rules across subbands, while targeting sharing solutions to specific bands

-Commenters agreed with the Commission that to achieve the full benefits of next generation technology, it is important to create a set of rules that will enable broad channels of 80-160 MHz used in 802.11ac.
+Commenters agreed with the Commission that to achieve the full benefits of next generation technology, it is important to create a set of rules that will enable channel bandwidths from 80 to 160 MHz such as those specified in IEEE 802.11ac.
 Accordingly, there was broad support for harmonizing emissions rules wherever possible, harmonizing outdoor use where possible, and limiting sharing mechanisms to the specific bands where they are needed, as sharing technologies are not “cost-free.”
 IEEE 802.11 agrees.